 - Stay Alert while driving at dusk and dawn.
 This is when many of Colorado’s wildlife are the most active and are likely to be crossing roadways.

 - Scan Ahead and watch for movement along roadsides.
 When driving at night, watch for shining eyes in headlights.
 Always look and be prepared for more than one animal.

 - Obey traffic signs and watch for wildlife warning signs.

 In the event that you’re unable to avoid a collision, remember to never touch the animal after the accident has occurred.
 Wild animals are unpredictable, and though it may seem to be dead or unconscious, there is always a possibility that you could startle it into injuring itself or you.
-It’s also important to get a police report from the incident and take a lot of pictures of the damage.
+It’s also important to get a police report from the incident and take pictures of the damage.
 When dealing with your insurance company it’s a good idea to have as much proof as possible.

 If you’ve been injured in a car accident, talking about your case with an experienced auto accident attorney as quickly as possible after the accident is key to getting the legal help you deserve.
-The attorneys at Ramos Law are here to help, and the earlier you consult us, the better we can assist with finding evidence and shaping your case.
-Contact us today for a free case evaluation – we’re looking forward to working with you.
+The attorneys at Ramos Law are here to help, and the earlier you consult with us, the better we can assist with finding evidence and shaping your case.
+Contact us today for a free case evaluation – we look forward to working with you.